kuzzleio/documentation/src/guide/1/essentials/database-mappings/index.md

 ## Properties types definition

-The definition of the types of fields that will be inserted in a collection allows Elasticsearch to optimize the indexing of your data for future searches.
+The field type definitions that will be inserted in a collection allow Elasticsearch to index your data for future searches.

 Especially when searching on fields with special types such as `date` or `geo_shape`.